fanglab/nanodisco/docs/commands_overview.rst

 * :ref:`difference`: Compute nanopore signal difference between a native and a WGA dataset
 * :ref:`merge`: Combine nanopore signal difference for all processed chunks in directory
 * :ref:`motif`: *De novo* discovery of methylation motifs
-* :ref:`characterize`: Predict the methylation type and fine-map the modification within de novo discovered methylation motifs file
+* :ref:`characterize`: Predict the methylation type and fine-map the modification within the *de novo* discovered methylation motifs file
 * :ref:`coverage`: Compute average coverage for each contig in a reference genome (uses bedtools genomecov)
 * :ref:`profile`: Compute the methylation profile matrix for a metagenome sample (methylation feature at common or expected methylation motifs)
 * :ref:`select_feature`: Select informative feature from a methylation profile matrix